A note on Onicescu's informational energy and correlation coefficient in exponential families: Onicescu's informational energy and correlation coefficient in exponential families

 The Cauchy-Schwarz divergence between mixtures of Gaussians has been reported in~\cite{kampa2011closed}, and extended to mixtures of exponential families with conic natural parameter spaces in~\cite{nielsen2012closed}.

-Furthermore, since the Jensen divergence $J_F$ is defined for a strictly convex generator $F$ modulo an affine term, we may choose the representative $F(\theta)=-\log p_\theta(\omega)=:-l_\theta(\omega)$ for the equivalence class $[F]$ of strictly convex functions, where $\omega$ is any point in the support $\calX$ of the exponential family $\calX$ and $l_\theta(\cdot)$ the (concave) log-likelihood function, see~\cite{nielsen2020cumulant} for details.
+Furthermore, since the Jensen divergence $J_F$ is defined for a strictly convex generator $F$ modulo an affine term, we may choose the representative $F(\theta)=-\log p_\theta(\omega)=:-l_\theta(\omega)$ for the equivalence class $[F]$ of strictly convex functions, where $\omega$ is any point belonging to the the support $\calX$ of the exponential family $\calX$ and $l_\theta(\cdot)$ the (concave) log-likelihood function, see~\cite{nielsen2020cumulant} for details.

 It follows that, we can rewrite the Onicescu's informational energy, correlation coefficient and the Cauchy-Schwarz divergence when $k(x)=0$ as follows:

 Moreover, the Cauchy-Schwarz divergence can be generalized to the broader class of H\"older divergences~\cite{nielsen2017holder} for conjugate exponents $\frac{1}{\alpha}+\frac{1}{\beta}=1$ and $\alpha>0$ and $\gamma>0$ as follows: